> Places to visit in Northern Israel > Mount Berenice

 Mount Berenice is a jagged cliff towering 700 feet above ancient Tiberias.
-It is named after Berenice, a Jewish Queen who almost became an empress.
-Archaeologically the site bears remarkable remains of a church from the Byzantine and Crusaders periods, which was commemorating a sacred stone anchor.
+It is named after Berenice, a Jewish Queen in the first century who almost became a Roman empress.
+Archaeologically, the site bears remarkable church remains from the Byzantine and Crusader periods, commemorating a sacred stone anchor.

 History and Archeology of Mount Berenice

-Berenice – the Jewish Queen that almost became empress
+Berenice – the Jewish Queen who almost became empress

-Berenice was the daughter of Herod Agrippa I, and younger sister of Herod Agrippa II.
-At a young age she was married, and widowed, three times.
+Berenice was the daughter of Herod Agrippa I and the younger sister of Herod Agrippa II.
+At a young age, she married and widowed three times.
 Later, she co-reigned with her brother, and some historians suggest she committed incest with him.
-In 59/60 CE Herod Agrippa the II and Berenice heard Paul’s plea in Caesarea (Acts 25-26).
-Later, when Vespasian and Titus lead the military operation to suppress the Jewish great revolt (66-70 CE) They supported them.
-After conquering and destroying Jerusalem, Titus invited Berenice to Rome, but when he was proclaimed emperor he was pressured not to appoint the Jewish queen as empress.
+In 59/60 CE, Herod Agrippa II and Berenice heard Paul’s plea in Caesarea (Acts 25-26).
+Later, when Vespasian and Titus led the military operation to suppress the great Jewish revolt (66-70 CE), they supported them.
+After conquering and destroying Jerusalem, Titus invited Berenice to Rome, but when he was proclaimed emperor, the senate pressured him not to appoint the Jewish queen as empress.
 Berenice returned to Judaea, and her whereabouts later are unknown.

 Touring Mount Berenice

-A narrow and steep 1-mile long dirt road leads to the top of Mount Berenice from Tiberias.
-If ascending by car it should be done with much caution as the road is not maintained well.
+A narrow and steep 1-mile-long dirt road leads to the top of Mount Berenice from Tiberias.
+If ascending by car, it should be done cautiously as the road is not maintained well.
 The site itself is open to all, free of charge.
-Besides the remains of the magnificent Byzantine church, the eastern edge of the summit offers spectacular views of “Jesus’ Galilee” – the Sea of Galilee and its surroundings.
+Besides the remains of the magnificent Byzantine church, the eastern edge of the summit offers spectacular views of the Sea of Galilee and its surroundings.

 A tour to Mount Berenice can be combined with a guided day tour of the Galilee.